-- In-house competent trainers with the necessary H&S qualifications, skills and experience appropriate to the training programs provided. - Approved 3rd party training providers or, - Use of web-based Health & Safety Training Programs such as the 4S Consulting platform currently being used by Gazzola .
+- In-house competent trainers that are holder of at least on of the following - Train the Trainer Certification (TOT), - Adult Learning Techniques Certification. - o Or, similar certification and the necessary H&S qualifications, skills and experience appropriate to the training programs provided. - Approved 3rd party training providers or, - Use of web-based Health & Safety Training Programs such as the 4S Consulting platform currently being used by Gazzola .